SyedMustafaKamalNizami/ML_project/README.md

 ## The Left Graph: Raw Data Distribution

-This represents the TotalCharges column exactly as it appears in the IBM dataset.
+This represents the TotalCharges column exactly as it appears in the dataset.

 •	The Shape (Positive Skew): Notice how the bars are tallest on the left and trail off to the right.
 In statistics, this is called Positive Skew or Right-Skewed data.
 It tells us that the majority of customers have relatively low total charges (under $2,000), while only a few "high-value" customers have spent upwards of $8,000.